 Both the 1Ds Mark II and the 5D Mark III have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the 5D Mark III was followed by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon 5D Mark III Manual.
+Further information on the features and operation of the 1Ds Mark II and 5D Mark III can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon 5D Mark III Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon 5D Mark III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.